 Too often, physicians simply don’t feel supported in their workplace.
 Dr. Vinson routinely surveys her department about whether people feel supported and what they need to feel supported.
 “Then you can really tackle the microculture in your department by addressing those issues,” she says.
 “That’s really the most important question: ‘How supported do you feel in your work/life?’
 We want to make sure that people feel supported in every aspect, in both their life and career.”

 The career conundrum: Is seeking help worth the risk?

 The hard reality for physicians is that the simple act of seeking help could jeopardize their ability to practice.
 State licensing boards and credentialing applications generally require disclosure of mental health diagnoses or treatment.

 “As long as you can lose your career by seeking mental health care, there will be physicians who will not seek care until they are forced to by crisis,” Dr. Savoy says.
 “If we want to support our physicians, we must begin by protecting them and allowing them safe spaces to receive care without retribution or punishment.”

 Dr. Vinson suggests licensure and credentialing applications treat mental health the same way they treat physical health.
 “So instead of asking, ‘Have you ever had a mental healthcare condition or diagnosis?’ and ‘Do you currently have any physical conditions that impair your ability to care for patients?’
-We get that parity, and we ask them, ‘Do you currently have any mental or physical conditions that impair your ability to care for patients?’” she explains.
+We get that parity, and we ask them, ‘Do you currently have any mental or physical conditions that impair your ability to care for patients?’”

 “We need to be talking about this more — opening a space where people can feel empowered to both seek help and talk about struggles,” Dr. Vinson adds.
-“But in order to do that we need to do the heavy lifting as leaders to support legislative changes that address the conditions that created those barriers in the first place.”
+“But in order to do that, we need to do the heavy lifting as leaders to support legislative changes that address the conditions that created those barriers in the first place.”